grantmd/spacetraders-mcp/docs/tools.md

 3. `navigate_ship` - Travel to delivery location
 4. `dock_ship` - Dock at delivery destination
 5. `fulfill_contract` - Complete contract for rewards

+### `scan_systems`

+**Purpose:** Scan for systems around a ship using its sensors.

+**Parameters:**
+- `ship_symbol`: Symbol of the ship to scan with

+**What it does:**
+- Scans for nearby systems using ship's sensors
+- Reveals undiscovered systems within range
+- Provides system information including type, location, and factions
+- Has a cooldown period after use

+**Requirements:**
+- Ship must have appropriate scanning equipment
+- Ship must not be on scan cooldown

+**Example usage:**
+"Scan for systems with GHOST-01"

+### `scan_waypoints`

+**Purpose:** Scan for waypoints around a ship using its sensors.

+**Parameters:**
+- `ship_symbol`: Symbol of the ship to scan with

+**What it does:**
+- Scans for nearby waypoints using ship's sensors
+- Reveals hidden waypoints and asteroid fields
+- Provides waypoint information including traits and resources
+- Has a cooldown period after use

+**Requirements:**
+- Ship must have appropriate scanning equipment
+- Ship must not be on scan cooldown

+**Example usage:**
+"Scan for waypoints with GHOST-01"

+### `scan_ships`

+**Purpose:** Scan for ships around a ship using its sensors.

+**Parameters:**
+- `ship_symbol`: Symbol of the ship to scan with

+**What it does:**
+- Scans for nearby ships using ship's sensors
+- Reveals ship information including faction, role, and equipment
+- Provides tactical assessment of detected vessels
+- Has a cooldown period after use

+**Requirements:**
+- Ship must have appropriate scanning equipment
+- Ship must not be on scan cooldown

+**Example usage:**
+"Scan for ships with GHOST-01"

+### `repair_ship`

+**Purpose:** Repair a ship at a shipyard.

+**Parameters:**
+- `ship_symbol`: Symbol of the ship to repair

+**What it does:**
+- Repairs all ship components to full integrity
+- Restores frame, reactor, engine, modules, and mounts
+- Costs credits based on damage amount
+- Returns ship to optimal operational condition

+**Requirements:**
+- Ship must be docked at a waypoint with a shipyard
+- You must have sufficient credits for repairs

+**Example usage:**
+"Repair GHOST-01"

+## Advanced Exploration Workflows

+**System Reconnaissance:**
+1. `scan_systems` - Discover nearby systems
+2. `jump_ship` or `warp_ship` - Travel to new systems
+3. `system_overview` - Get detailed system information
+4. `scan_waypoints` - Discover hidden resources

+**Tactical Intelligence:**
+1. `scan_ships` - Identify nearby vessels
+2. Assess threat levels and opportunities
+3. Plan movement based on detected ships
+4. Monitor faction presence and activity

+**Fleet Maintenance:**
+1. Monitor ship integrity regularly
+2. `repair_ship` - Maintain ships at optimal condition
+3. Plan repair schedules to minimize downtime
+4. Budget for maintenance costs